simonbs/SBSAnimoji/README.md

 # SBSAnimoji

 Fooling around with Apples private framework AvatarKit, the framework used in Messages.app for recording Animoji videos.
+If you are looking to create your own Animoji, take a look at [SBSCustomAnimoji](https://github.com/simonbs/SBSCustomAnimoji).

 ![Screenshot](https://github.com/simonbs/SBSAnimoji/raw/master/screenshot.png)